-At St Mary's Academy, the targeted and strategic use of Pupil Premium will support all pupils, intending that irrespective of their background or the challenges they face, make good progress and achieve high attainment in all subjects.
+At St Mary's Academy, the strategic use of Pupil Premium will support all pupils, intending that, irrespective of their background or the challenges they face, make good progress and achieve high attainment in all subjects.
 Our focus for the funding is to ensure all Pupil Premium children benefit - no matter what attainment level they are working at.

-Due to the pandemic and loss of in-school learning time, gaps in children's learning have developed.
-This funding will support interventions to narrow the gap and enable children to catch up.
+Due to the pandemic and loss of in-school learning time, gaps in children's learning have developed and year on year these are being addressed.
+The funding will continue to support interventions to narrow the gap and enable children to catch up.
 This may be through activities, experiences in and beyond school and also through 1:1 interventions and tuition.
 The greatest needs will be prioritised.